 VSA Playwright Discovery Award Program

-2014 VSA Playwright Discovery Competition
+VSA Playwright Discovery Competition

 Call for Scripts

-Mike and Julie Connors, the Margaret A. Cargill Foundation, and the U.S. Department of Education.
+Hilton Worldwide, and the U.S. Department of Education.

 Education and related artistic programs are made possible through the generosity of the National Committee for the Performing Arts and the President's Advisory Committee on the Arts.

-The content of this program may have been developed under a grant from the U.S. Department of Education and does not necessarily represent the policy of the U.S. Department of Education.
+The content of this program may have been developed under a grant from the U.S. Department of Education but does not necessarily represent the policy of the U.S. Department of Education.

 You should not assume endorsement by the federal government.